 Circle Line Sightseeing Tours

 For one of the most scenic things to do in NYC with kids, view the city’s most famous landmarks by boat.
 You’ll see all the icons, like the Statue of Liberty, the Empire State Building, and Yankee Stadium, on a relaxing cruise with a comfortable outdoor deck that gives you incredible skyline views.
-Five cruises ranging from 45 minutes to 2.5 hours—depending on how much time you have and how patient your kiddos are—will offer an entertaining and informative glimpse into New York’s remarkable history while offering a ton of great Instagram ops.
+Six cruises ranging from 50 minutes to 2.5 hours—depending on how much time you have and how patient your kiddos are—will offer an entertaining and informative glimpse into New York’s remarkable history while offering a ton of great Instagram ops.
 Ticket prices vary per cruise.

 SeaGlass Carousel

-One of the coolest things to do in NYC with kids, littles, and bigs is to glide around this aquatic-inspired carousel ride inhabited by 30 giant fiberglass fish that feels like you dove deep into the ocean.
+One of the coolest things to do in NYC with kids, littles, and bigs is to glide around this aquatic-inspired carousel ride inhabited by 30 giant fiberglass fish that feels like you dived deep into the ocean.
 The whimsical architectural masterpiece in Battery Park resembles a chambered nautilus, and the color-changing LED lighting emits a dreamy, iridescent water effect.
-Tickets are $6.00 per person, and the carousel is open daily.
+Tickets are $6 per person, and the carousel is open daily.

 Sloomoo Institute